How to Grow Broccoli: A Complete Guide for Bigger Harvests

 Growing Requirements of Broccoli

-Broccoli prefers a neutral pH – 6.5 to 7.5 preferred, down to 6.0 okay – Add some garden lime or crushed oyster shells to boost pH if your soil is acidic
+Broccoli prefers a neutral pH – 6.5 to 7.5 preferred, down to 6.0 okay.
+Add some garden lime or crushed oyster shells to boost pH if your soil is acidic

-Soil temperature should be 60-65F (16-18C) (You can check your soil temperature with a soil thermometer.)
+Soil temperature should be 60-65°F (16-18°C) (You can check your soil temperature with a soil thermometer.)

-Work plenty of rotten manure, some blood meal or cottonseed meal into the soil before planting, and consider watering with fish emulsion or other organic fertilizers every three to four weeks during the growing season.
+Broccoli Requires Rich Soil!
+I think it may be impossible to overfeed broccoli, especially when it comes to nitrogen.
+Work plenty of rotten manure, some blood meal or cottonseed meal into the soil before planting.
+For an extra boost, water with fish emulsion or other organic fertilizers every three to four weeks.

 Would you like to save this?